 "Headdresses are something that has to be earned," Cherokee Nation member Adrienne Keene shared on the Native Appropriations blog.
 "That's completely lost when it's this chicken-feather thing you bought at a costume shop.
 That deep sacred meaning is eclipsed by the desire to just dress up and play Indian."
 The overt act of degrading Native American culture has to come to an end.

 This Coachella attendee might think her dollar sign–shaped cornrows look on trend for a music festival, but she's likely unaware of the fact that Black women have been fired from their jobs for wearing braids, discriminated against in the workplace, and suspended from school for wearing ethnic styles.

-Braids date back to 3500 BC.
+Braids have a long, rich history.
+“The origin of braids can be traced back 5000 years in African culture to 3500 BC, ” says celebrity hairstylist Larry Sims.
 Cornrows, in particular, are a significant style with a historical legacy: Classic cornrows are a style that has been a sign of societal status, ethnicity, religion, and more.
 This is an example of a white woman using the aesthetic of Black culture as a fashion statement, either unconscious or careless of the weighty history this style carries in Black culture.